jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 continue in :ref:`how to work in directories`

-how to install tree on Windows without Windows Subsystem Linux
+how to install tree on Windows without Windows Subsystem for Linux
 ---------------------------------------------------------------------------------

 tree_ comes with Windows_ you do not have to do anything.
 The following are things you would type in place of what I have in the chapter